 19. ‘The Body’ (season 5, episode 16)

-One particular Whedon masterstroke was to kill off Buffy’s mother, Joyce, not due to the hand (or fangs) of a vampire but down to a much more real threat: cancer.
+One particular Whedon masterstroke was to kill off Buffy’s mother, Joyce, not due to the hand (or fangs) of a vampire but down to a much more real threat: a brain aneurysm.
 This episode also features one of the truest responses to death depicted in television, from Buffy’s pale, dazed expression and unwillingness to accept the facts to her not knowing how to do CPR (really, who does?).
 It’s pretty heavy stuff, but beautiful and powerful in its own way.

 18. ‘I Only Have Eyes for You’ (season 2, episode 19)